GrantExec, a Euna Solutions® company

 Catalyze: Product Definition for Small Molecules, Biologics and Combination Products - Target Identification and Validation, and Preliminary Product/Lead Series Identification (R61/R33 Clinical Trials Not Allowed)

-This funding opportunity provides financial support for researchers and organizations to develop and validate new therapeutic candidates for heart, lung, blood, and sleep disorders, focusing on early-stage translational research.
+This funding opportunity supports researchers and organizations in developing and validating new therapeutic targets and preliminary compounds for diseases related to heart, lung, blood, and sleep disorders, with a focus on early-stage translational research.

 Award Range